-The program prides itself on its commitment to developing effective leaders, professionals and scholars committed to solving complex social problems—particularly those impacting youth and families.
-A major focal point of the program includes training students to be reflective practitioners and to use the scientific method, including evidence-based knowledge, in making personal and professional decisions related to the education, healthy development and well-being of humans throughout their lifespan.
-The program provides a strong academic foundation for the next generation of clinicians, teachers, policymakers and researchers dedicated to serving infants, children, teenagers and young adults in a global society.
+The program prides itself on its commitment to developing effective leaders, professionals, and scholars committed to solving complex social problems—particularly those impacting youth and families.
+A major focal point of the program includes training students to be reflective practitioners and to use the scientific method, including evidence-based knowledge, in making personal and professional decisions related to the education, healthy development, and well-being of humans throughout their lifespans.
+The program provides a strong academic foundation for the next generation of clinicians, teachers, policymakers, and researchers dedicated to serving infants, children, teenagers, and young adults in a global society.

 Whether one’s interests lie in the developmental period of infancy, early adulthood, or somewhere in between, the academic programs offered allow students to gain academic and professional skills, while receiving a high level of attention from dedicated faculty who are committed to the long-term success of their students.

 When declaring the major, students choose a degree option based on their career, professional and personal interests.

-The option in Applied Developmental Science provides students a strong foundation across theories, research, concepts and applications of child and adolescent development, spanning conception through early adulthood.
-This option is versatile given the breadth of study that students are exposed to and its relevance to a wide range of occupations and professions.
-Students who complete this option are well-positioned and prepared to enter graduate degree programs that lead to direct-service careers as clinicians, researchers and teachers who serve populations across all ages.
+The option in Applied Developmental Science provides students with a strong foundation across theories, research, concepts, and applications of child and adolescent development, spanning conception through early adulthood.
+This option is versatile, given the breadth of study that students are exposed to and its relevance to a wide range of occupations and professions.
+Students who complete this option are well-positioned and prepared to enter graduate degree programs that lead to direct-service careers as clinicians, researchers, and teachers who serve populations of all ages.

-Students majoring in a different field who are interested in an introductory academic foundation in the study of child and adolescent development can choose to pursue the Minor in Child and Adolescent Development.
-The minor (18-semester units) complements a variety of majors on campus.
-Some students, however, choose the minor simply to be more informed and knowledgeable as current or future parents, aunts or uncles.
+Students majoring in a different field interested in gaining an introductory academic foundation in the study of child and adolescent development can choose to pursue the Minor in Child and Adolescent Development.
+The minor (18 semester units) complements a variety of majors on campus.
+Some students, however, choose the minor simply to be more informed and knowledgeable as current or future parents/caregivers.
 The Minor in Child and Adolescent Development is not open to students in the CADV major.